rushabhT3/rushabhT3/README.md

 **Duration:** November 2024 - Present

 Currently contributing to Polynomial AI's tech ecosystem by:
-- 🔄 Leading migration from Flask/MongoDB to Django/PostgreSQL
+- 🔄 Contributing to migration from Flask/MongoDB to Django/PostgreSQL
 - 🤖 Implementing machine learning models for intelligence systems
 - 🛠️ Developing and maintaining APIs and system architecture

+I'm part of the team working on technology stack migration and machine learning implementation projects, where I help build APIs, create data models, and integrate ML systems to improve our technical infrastructure.

 ---